Jullian Baoread bio

 Jesse Bowensread bio

-Jesse Bowens resides in the United States, California where she currently attends the University of California, Berkeley – Haas School of Business.
+Jesse Bowens resides in the United States, California where she currently attended the University of California, Berkeley – Haas School of Business.
 She transferred to Berkeley Haas as a junior from Las Positas College, where she was the 2014 Student of the Year, and is now a senior of the 2016 graduating class.
-As a Business Administration major, she has chosen to focus her studies in the area of accounting, with aspirations to become a Certified Public Accountant.
-She was selected as an Emerging Accounting Scholar and will work full-time for Deloitte & Touche LLP upon completion of school.
-Following graduation from University, she is entering the Yenching Academy to pursue a Master Degree of Chinese Studies with a concentration in Economics and Management.
+As a Business Administration major, she focused her studies in the area of accounting, with aspirations to become a Certified Public Accountant.
+She was selected as an Emerging Accounting Scholar and works for Deloitte & Touche LLP in San Francisco.
+Following graduation from University, she entered the Yenching Academy to pursue a Master Degree of Chinese Studies with a concentration in Economics and Management.
 She is fascinated by the interrelated roles of businesses that comprise an economy and the impact on society from economic regulations.
 She is particularly interested in learning about business operations within China, as it is an economic giant that also places a societal emphasis on community.
 As a Scholarships Coordinator for the Berkeley Student Foundation and Cohort Leader for the Haas Cohort Program, Jesse is a community leader who seeks to find an ideal balance between individualism and team-based efforts.

 Diana Changread bio